FAQ – Wounds

 Maybe.
 People with pain and wounds frequently have general health problems, diabetes for example.

 That said, a practitioner reported that an abdominal wound from a shotgun blast began to heal after a single treatment for intractable pain in the man’s feet (no one thought that the wound would restart).
 Granulation became visible by the second day.
 Images and details are available on request.

 Does this therapy work better than laser therapy?

 No comparisons were made, PhotoMed’s studies were for developing its algorithms.
 Our team gave up knowing precisely which wavelengths “work” in favor of improving the efficiency of restarting healing.
 We think that varying the wavelength during therapy increases the likelihood of prompting a restart of healing during the 1st or 2nd visit.

 Why do you only talk about restarting wound healing?

 The goal is to enable the practitioner to objectively document what happens during each visit.
 When the patient leaves the clinic, the ability to detect possible associations of healing with the therapy weaken.
 Before and after images with the same lighting may show changes in the blue channel that might be missed in the full color image.

 Could the Instant Verification System™ be used in an every-day clinic?

 Yes, but it would likely be used for special occasions.
-Most wounds become boring after the operator has seen a dozen or two fresh-exudate responses.
+Most wounds become boring after the operator has seen a dozen or two responses with fresh-exudates.

 PhotoMed’s high resolution camera (4k HDR monochrome) fills a hard drive at about 3Gb/minute.
 We use a monochrome camera that can “see” all the visible wavelengths with a single sensor.
 The illuminating wavelength from the Vari-Chrome® Pro is automatically recorded for playback and for mp4’s.